-- In a given fight, the number of super-strength actions he can conduct before he runs out of juice is well limited (about 5 punches or so)
+- In a given fight, the number of super-strength actions he can conduct before he runs out of juice is well limited (about five punches or so).

 - He is superhumanly resilient in his “black body” state… but not by much.
 It is chiefly visible when he withstands falls, explosions and the like.
 But flooring him can be done with peak human strength (such as a punch from Wolverine) and he could be seriously wounded by handgun rounds.

 Roberto is the only child of the famous carioca billionaire Emmanuel da Costa and his wife, an American archaeologist once famed for her beauty.